Holomorphic curves in exploded manifolds: regularity: Some norms on sections of vectorbundles

 \end{enumerate}

-If our family also has a collection of marked points which correspond to smooth nonintersecting sections $\ex F\longrightarrow \hat {\ex C}$ which do not intersect the edges of any of the curves in our family, then an allowable collection of coordinate chart is an allowable collection as above with the extra conditions that no marked points are inside coordinate charts of type \ref{interesting}, and in the coordinate charts of type \ref{boring} containing marked points, the sections corresponding to these marked points are constant sections $U_{\alpha}\longrightarrow \et 11\times U_{\alpha}$. \end{defn}
+If our family also has a collection of non-intersecting marked-points sections $\ex F\longrightarrow \hat {\ex C}$ not intersecting edges of curves in our family, then an allowable collection of coordinate chart is an allowable collection as above with the extra conditions that no marked points are inside coordinate charts of type \ref{interesting}, and in the coordinate charts of type \ref{boring} containing marked points, the sections corresponding to these marked points are constant sections $U_{\alpha}\longrightarrow \et 11\times U_{\alpha}$. \end{defn}